 The Sea Wall

 At just over 13.5 miles, the Seawall is part of the longest uninterrupted waterfront path in the world.
-It covers the perimeter of Stanley Park and stretch southward on both sides into the city.
-There is room for all: walkers, joggers, bikers and skaters.
+It covers the perimeter of Stanley Park and stretches southward on both sides into the city.
+There is room for all: walkers, joggers, bikers, and skaters.

 Van Dusen Botanical Garden

 This botanical garden has year-round events, educational programs, and even an observatory!